Watch Our FREE Training

 You must register on the site before you can place a bid.
 Hubzu notes on its website that all buyers and sellers are verified and charges a one-time small fee for this.
 Some properties also have a technology fee added to the purchase price.

-Before placing a bid, a buyer must complete a bid deposit process.
+Before placing a bid, a buyer must complete the bid deposit process.
 The bid deposit is a hold against a buyer’s credit card until the end of the auction, whether the bidder ultimately bids on a property or not.
 Winning bidders who don’t follow through with obligations for completing the sale forfeit the bid deposit.
 A bid deposit is required for each property you bid on.

 Winning bidders will see the bid deposit removed once they’ve successfully made an earnest money deposit with a third-party escrow agent within the purchase agreement’s timeframe.